IDNI/parser/README.md

 ### Basic terminology

-**Literal** refers to a specific value or sequence of characters that appears exactly as it is in the input or in the grammar rules.
-It represents a fixed, concrete element that must be matched in order for a particular rule or pattern to be satisfied.
+The following terminology is standard:

-Literal can be terminal or non-terminal.
+**Literal** is either a terminal or a non-terminal.

-A **terminal** literal represents a specific token or value in the input language.
-It corresponds to the actual elements that appear in the input stream during parsing.
-Terminal literals are also referred to as terminals or terminal symbols.
+A **terminal** literal is a fixed single character (from the chosen alphabet).

 A **non-terminal** literal represents a syntactic category or a placeholder that can be replaced by a sequence of terminals and/or non-terminals.
-Non-terminal literals are used to define the structure of the language and serve as intermediate building blocks for generating valid sentences or expressions.
+Non-terminal literals are used to define the structure of the language.

 A **production rule** consists of two parts: a left-hand side (LHS) and a right-hand side (RHS).
-The left-hand side contains a single non-terminal symbol, and the right-hand side contains a sequence of terminals, non-terminals, or both.
+The left-hand side contains a single non-terminal symbol, and the right-hand side contains a sequence of terminals and non-terminals.
 The production rule indicates that the non-terminal on the left-hand side can be rewritten or expanded into the sequence of symbols on the right-hand side.

-**Grammar** is a formal system that defines the syntax and structure of a language.
-It consists of terminals, non-terminals, production rules and a starting symbol (which is usually a non-terminal).
+**Grammar** is a formal system that defines a set of strings (a language).
+It consists of terminals, non-terminals, production rules and a starting symbol (which is a non-terminal).

 **Conjunctive Grammar** is a grammar which allows usage of conjunctions of literal sequences in production rules.
 The conjunction acts as a logical "AND" operation, indicating that all the conjuncted literal sequences must be matched for the whole rule to be satisfied.